cavo789/blog/blog/2023/12/19/bash-load-env/index.md

 This done, variables will be accessible like any environment variables in your bash script.
 When the script exit, the added variables are removed (just like in a sub-shell).

-Using source is the best solution to avoid problems with f.i. spaces like in *Me and myself* i.e. using others solution like `export $(... | xargs)` will always gives unpredictable results.
+Using source is the best solution to avoid problems with f.i. spaces like in *Me and myself* i.e. using other solutions like `export $(... | xargs)` will always give unpredictable results.

 To illustrate this, simply create a file called f.i. `test.sh` with this content: